-The 53 cases that were previously tagged as recoveries were reclassified as deaths after final validation.
+“Some 64 duplicates were removed from the total case count, and of these, 51 are recoveries.
+Also, 175 cases that were previously tagged as recoveries were reclassified as deaths after final validation,” it added.

-All laboratories were operational on September 18, 2021 and five laboratories were not able to submit their data to the Covid-19 Document Repository System.
+All laboratories were operational on Oct.
+19 and were able to submit their data to the Covid-19 Document Repository System.

 To date, 58 percent of 4,300 intensive care unit beds, 45 percent of 20,900 isolation beds, 43 percent of 14,700 ward beds, and 42 percent of 3,300 ventilators are utilized by patients with Covid-19 nationwide.